Barbara Kay supports the ongoing sexual mutilation of male infants, in defiance of modern medical best practices.

 Kay also claims, with no citation of source that Sexually transmitted disease are “much more common” in uncircumcised men.
 Why do you force your readers do your research for you Barbara?
-Are you incompetent, lazy, or simply a liar?
 In fact, the weight of evidence is that circumcision does not protect against STDs .
 Another study found “no evidence that uncircumcised men are particularly susceptible to clinical infections with sexually transmitted diseases”.
 Kay also makes the claim that circumcision causes a 12-fold reduction in the incidence of Urinary Tract Infection (UTI), and again, she cites no source.
-Interestingly in doing Barbara Kay's research for her, I found a single reference supporting Kay's claim about UTIs, but I found three suggesting circumcision causes UTIs.
+Interestingly, in doing Barbara Kay's research for her, I found a single reference supporting Kay's claim about UTIs, but I found three suggesting circumcision causes UTIs.
 Also, why did I have to find your sources for you Barbara?
-Are you incompetent, lazy, or simply a liar.

 Next, our infant-mutilation-apologist explains that complications arising from circumcision are so rare that they are statistically negligible.
 Williams and Kapila estimated that a realistic rate of complications from neonatal circumcision ranges from 2% to 10%.